Alien (soundtrack)

-Alien: Original Motion Picture Soundtrack The iconic, avant-garde score to the film Alien was composed by Jerry Goldsmith and is considered by some to be one of his best, most visceral scores.
+Alien: Original Motion Picture Score came out in 1979 and achieved critical acclaim, being released commercially in multiple forms during the following decades.
+The iconic, avant-garde score to the film Alien was composed and arranged by Jerry Goldsmith and is considered by some to be one of his best, most visceral scores.
 Rather than focusing on themes, Goldsmith creates a bleak and dissonant soundscape that fits the film's dark and intense atmosphere, with only a few "romantic" cues.

 Background

 The music was performed by the National Philharmonic Orchestra and conducted by Lionel Newman.
 However, the music was not originally used or heard as intended.
 The score was substantially cut for the film's released versions, and some recordings from other sources were added, notably portions of Goldsmith's original score for the 1962 film Freud (which were that film's Main Title, as well as the tracks Charcot's Show and Desperate Case), and the first movement (adagio) from Howard Hanson's 1930 "Symphony No. 2, Romantic" for the film's end credits.

 The complete intended score was first released as an isolated track on a 1999 20th Anniversary DVD edition on 20th Century Fox Home Entertainment (it has subsequently appeared on budget DVD and Blu-ray releases of the film).
 On November 15, 2007, Intrada Records released this same intended score with additional alternate score tracks and the original LP program in a 2-CD set.
 This release is the first to publish Jerry Goldsmith's complete score remixed and remastered from the original 1" master tapes.